Ewaso Ng'iro

-Ewaso Narok river is one of its tributaries.
-Thomson's Falls near Nyahururu town are located along Ewaso Narok.
+Ewaso Narok River is one of its tributaries.
+Thomson's Falls near Nyahururu town is located along Ewaso Narok.

 Resource availability

-“Kenya’s renewable supply of fresh water is less than 650 cubic meters per capita per year, making it one of the most water-scarce countries in the world” states the African Development Fund (African Development Fund 6).
+"Kenya’s renewable supply of fresh water is less than 650 cubic meters per capita per year, making it one of the most water-scarce countries in the world" states the African Development Fund (African Development Fund 6).
 Although the Ewaso Ng’iro is the largest of five water catchments in Kenya, a shortage in natural resource availability has become prevalent ever so increasingly in the past few years (Said et al. 5).